Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Experiments and Results

 \subsection{Multi-TI synthesis for in-domain testing dataset}

-Figure~\ref{fig:mtbi_multiti} shows examples of multi-TI images computed from the SyMTIC and ground truth T1 and PD maps shown in Fig.~\ref{fig:pred_maps}.
-Figure~\ref{fig:dbs-targets} provides a visual comparison of a acquired and synthetic MPRAGE and FGATIR images in the axial, sagittal, and coronal planes.
+Figure~\ref{fig:mtbi_multiti} shows examples of multi-TI images computed from the $T1$ and $\rho$ maps corresponding to the ground truth and the three SyMTIC models.
+Figure~\ref{fig:dbs-targets} provides a visual comparison of an acquired and synthetic MPRAGE and FGATIR images in the axial, sagittal, and coronal planes.
 We highlight DBS targets in these images, demonstrating that these structures are clearly visible in both the acquired and synthetic FGATIR images.
 This qualitative comparison supports the potential of our model to enhance DBS planning through synthetic FGATIR image generation.